Samuel-DiMaggio/SDS-Prescreen-Tool/README.md

 ![image](https://user-images.githubusercontent.com/47721595/147800160-61f250d6-e383-4bde-bbd3-3a389fd5e028.png)

-This pop-up indicates that there is most likely a hazard or multiple hazards and multiple substances listed on a few list such as RTK (Right to Know), HAPS (Hazardous air pollutants), and TSCA.
+This pop-up indicates that there is most likely a hazard or multiple hazards and multiple substances listed on a few lists such as RTK (Right to Know), HAPS (Hazardous air pollutants), and TSCA.

 # Part 2 - How to Convert a Python File to Exe File Using Nuitka

 ## Section 1: Intro: Why I used Nuitka

 After trying to explore and learn a method to convert a python file into a sharable executable file, I stumbled across Nuitka.
-There isn't really many methods that are as simple to learn and debugg then Nuitka (that I found that is).
-Most that did seem to work weren't really easy for certain projects.
-Given my background, as in I am not a computer science major, I had no clue how to convert a python file to an executable file.
+In my experience, there isn't many methods that are as simple to learn and debugg as Nuitka.
+Given my background, as I am not a computer science major, I did not know how to convert a python file to an executable file.
 However, I kept at it trying to learn and debugg my way through different methods.
 I tried using pyinstaller, auto-py-to-exe, py2exe, but for my project there was always something missing or I had no clue what was missing.
-Some of the tutorials on the web really didn't go in depth.
+Some of the tutorials on the web really didn't go into depth.
 Some of them were also created early on and lost support for Python3, which in most cases, the only way I find out was through forums.
 Eventually, I stumbled on a list of Python compliers that mentioned Nuitka.
-So, I gave it a shot and after some time with some trial and error, I had a more progress than other methods.
-As I delved into their manual and a few forums, I was able to produce a shareable executible file for this tool.
+I gave it a shot and after some time with some trial and error I had a more progress than with other methods.
+As I delved into Nuitika's manual and a few forums, I was able to produce a shareable executible file for this tool.

 ## Section 2: So What is Nuitka